jamie082/Grocery_API/README.md

 How to use Flash Messages in Python Flash get_flashed_messages()

-search a SQL databse, return the results
+search a SQLAlchemy database, return the results in search.html